 issues like struggling to latch, like Hannah in Season 6 of HBO Max’s Girls series.

-However, once you find breastfeeding and pumping positions that are comfortable for you, you
+However, once you find breastfeeding and positions for pumping that are comfortable for you, you